 Suspected carjacker booked on new charges after chase that ended in violent crash

-BATON ROUGE - A man who was hospitalized after a chase with police ended in a major wreck was booked into jail on additional charges over the weekend.
+BATON ROUGE - A man who crashed a stolen car while fleeing police last month was booked into jail on additional charges over the weekend.

 Records show Jaquail White, 19, was booked Friday for carjacking, accused of taking a woman's vehicle by force at a hotel near the Baton Rouge Metro Airport on May 22.